python/cpython/Doc/using/configure.rst

    Defines the ``Py_GIL_DISABLED`` macro and adds ``"t"`` to :data:`sys.abiflags`.

-   See :pep:`703` "Making the Global Interpreter Lock Optional in CPython".
+   See :pep:`703` "Making the Global Interpreter Lock Optional in CPython" and :ref:`free-threaded-cpython`.

    .. versionadded:: 3.13